RKlompUU/SCRIPTWriter/README.md

 The executable (SCRIPTWriter-exe) can be executed in any directory of this repository through Stack as follows: stack exec SCRIPTWriter-exe -- _arguments_

-Call SCRIPTWriter-exe, with the output script in stdin, and optionally passing some arguments (call the tool with first argument 'help' for information regarding arguments)
+Call SCRIPTWriter-exe, with the custom script in stdin, and optionally passing some arguments (call the tool with first argument 'help' for information regarding arguments)

-For example, if file scriptA contains an output script (see below for syntax description, or go to https://vm100.cs.stir.ac.uk/~rkl/docu.php), run the following in Bash: stack exec SCRIPTWriter-exe < scriptA
+For example, if file scriptA contains a script written in the human friendly language, run the following in Bash: stack exec SCRIPTWriter-exe -- < scriptA

-Some example output scripts can be found in folder scripts/
+Some example scripts can be found in folder scripts/

 #### Understanding SCRIPTWriter-exe's output